dndManager/dndAria/timeline/session27.md

-E sneaks around to the other side of the barn and let's loose the [Bag of Tricks](https://roll20.net/compendium/dnd5e/Bag%20of%20Tricks#content) which results in two boars who race to kill off any gnolls they see.
+E sneaks around to the other side of the barn and let's loose the [Bag of Tricks](https://roll20.net/compendium/dnd5e/Bag%20of%20Tricks#content) which results in two boars (Boaris) who race to kill off any gnolls they see.
 The boars successfully occupy and kill a gnoll, leaving E to use [sharpshooter](http://engl393-dnd5th.wikia.com/wiki/Feats) and